worldbank/gld/Support/Guides and Documentation/Administrative_Levels.md

 ### Differences between factor and numeric

 Some region variables are numeric and some are factor labelled, but their underlying values are not always the same.
-Wheras the value and labelling schema is stable across survey rounds and years, minus the small change for Region IV-A and -B above, the numeric variable cognate appears to change sometimes, so we should be mindful of this.
+Wheras the value and labeling schema is stable across survey rounds and years, minus the small change for Region IV-A and -B above, the numeric variable cognate appears to change sometimes, so we should be mindful of this.

 For example, the numeric variable for region in October 2002 matches the values for the factor labelled variables in the same year; so does the July 2006 numeric one.
 However, the factor and numeric values for the year 2016 differ.
 What is more, the conflicting values for `41`/`42` and `4`/`17` in theory refer to the same region that was made into two separate regions in 2003 (see above).
 However, the numeric values will have to be inferred based on clues such as previous quarter's codes and distributions of counts.